Heading into this week’s AEW Dark: Feb 25th, I found myself wondering if the show had gotten over its recent personality crisis.

 The past few episodes have seen it flip flop around so often, that I’m almost convinced that someone backstage had been huffing from the Vince Russo bag on how to book a show.

-With AEW Revolution only a few days away, this was a chance for it to finally stamp some authority on its brand and further storylines with a view to making it much see YouTube fodder every seven days, but did it achieve this?
+With AEW Revolution only a few days away, this was a chance for it to finally stamp some authority on its brand and further storylines to make it must-see YouTube fodder every seven days, but did it achieve this?

 Well, there’s only one way to find out.